thejart/pump-backend/README.md

 1. Get the [pump monitor](https://github.com/thejart/pump-monitor) setup
 2. Setup a webserver with a relational database
 3. Create a table for storing pump events (see below)
+4. Create a secrets file and lock it down (see below)
-4. Clone this repo in a web directory
+5. Clone this repo in a web directory

 ---
 ### Table Schema